NoroffFEU/development-platforms/src/content/docs/frameworks/Gsap/gsap-case-study.md

 #### npm

-Open your terminal and run the following command:
+Open your terminal in your project directory and run the following command:

 ```
 npm install gsap